cisco/mindmeld/source/userguide/auto_annotator.rst

 		...
 	}

-:class:`SpacyAnnotator` checks if :attr:`spacy_model` exists in the config and if it doesn't it will use the default value of "en_core_web_lg".
+:class:`SpacyAnnotator` checks if :attr:`spacy_model` exists in the config, and if it doesn't, it will use the default value of "en_core_web_lg".

 .. code-block:: python